cccbauer/MURFI-user-manual/murfi-setup.md

 rt-fMRI-nf is a type of biofeedback in which real-time online fMRI signals are used to self-regulate brain (neuro) function.
 Since it's advent in 1995 significant progress has been made in fMRI neurofeedback techniques.
 Specifically, the use of rt-fMRI-nf has advanced the understanding of causal involvement of modified brain activity in modified behavior. rt-fMRI-nf was developed in 1995 (Cox et al., 1995), and proof-of concept for rt-fMRI-nf as a potential neurotherapeutic tool for the treatment of brain disorders was demonstrated in 2005 (deCharms et al., 2005).
 There have since been substantial advancements related to rt-fMRI-nf technology and implementation, with reports of rt-fMRI-nf modification of function in several brain structures.
 Although rt-fMRI-nf has multiple potential applications as a clinical neuroimaging tool, the research to date has been focused on the use of rt-fMRI-nf to alter brain function and behavior.

+# MURFI System Requirements

+We recomend a laptop that has characteristics simmilar to this [Dell](https://www.dell.com/en-us/shop/dell-computer-laptops/alienware-m18-r2-gaming-laptop/spd/alienware-m18-r2-laptop/#customization-anchor)
+This is mainly to process the Masks for feedback in a quick, less than 10 minutes time and you can do localization and neurofeedback at the same time.

 # Prepare laptop with Ubuntu to run MURFI

 Install Ubuntu preferably on a laptop exclusive for delivering rt-fMRI-nf.